gusztavvargadr/packer/README.md

 $ .\ci.ps1 build virtualbox-vagrant
 ```

-Unlike in the previous `w16s` sample, for this configuration the first `virtualbox-ovf` build will start from the native output of `w16s` instead of starting with the OS installation.
+Unlike in the previous `w16s` sample, for this configuration the first `virtualbox-ovf` build will start from the native output of `w16s` instead of starting with the core OS installation.
 Chanining builds like this has no limitations, so you can use this approach to build boxes with any number of components very effectively.

 For now, for Hyper-V you can simply start from scratch: